(Bible Reading Plan, Get Wisdom)

 LEARN PROPER BIBLE INTERPRETATION

 In this book, I’ve tried to list as many relevant verses in each chapter as possible, not just to multiply verses, but to show you that correct doctrine can only be attained by considering in aggregate all of what Scripture has to say on any particular topic.
 You build biblical truth by having interpretations that are in agreement with all Scripture, not just some specific verses you’ve chosen.
 One must also be a careful reader of Scripture, not reading into it things (or words) that are not there.

 Nearly all false teachings arise when some verses are picked and interpretations made of those specific verses in isolation, while others are conveniently ignored, which don’t then fit with one’s interpretation.
-One of the most basic principles of Bible study is that if your interpretation and understanding of a verse causes a conflict/disagreement with other simple, clear, literal and well understood verses, then it’s your understanding and interpretation that is wrong – for Scripture never contradicts itself.
-Said another way, if your belief, theology or doctrine causes Scripture to contradict itself, it is not Scripture that is wrong, it is your understanding of it that is wrong.
+One of the most basic principles of Bible study is that if your interpretation and understanding of a verse cause a conflict/disagreement with other simple, clear, literal, and well-understood verses, then it’s your understanding and interpretation that is wrong – for Scripture never contradicts itself.
+Said another way, if your belief, theology, dogma, or doctrine causes Scripture to contradict itself, it is not Scripture that is wrong; it is your own belief, theology, doctrine, or dogma which is wrong.

 Wayne Jackson writes about selective interpretation: